-“Toptracer was a very good system for us initially at Horton Golf Park, however it does require a huge amount of light in order for its photographic sensors to pick up the golf ball in flight, especially as the natural light of the day fades.
-At Hounslow Golf Park, because we are very close to Heathrow Airport, part of our flood light system is supplied using berm lighting, so an enormous amount of additional lighting would be necessary to make the Toptracer system work, which was going to prove quite a nuisance.
-However, the main reasons why we switched to Inrange is that their gaming programmes are so much more advanced and in addition, the booking system they use is very easy and straightforward for our customers and also for our own administration.”
+“Toptracer was a very good system for us initially at Horton Golf Park, however, at the time we thought it would require more light in order for its photographic sensors to pick up the golf ball in flight, especially as the natural light of the day fades.
+At Hounslow Golf Park, because we are very close to Heathrow Airport, part of our flood light system is supplied using berm lighting, so additional lighting would be necessary to make the Toptracer system work, which was going to prove quite a nuisance.
+However, the main reasons why we switched to Inrange are that we preferred their gaming systems, and in addition, the booking system they use is very easy and straightforward for our customers and also for our own administration.”

 Nick Longley, co-founder and director of Inrange also spoke to Golf Features:

 “We are thrilled to have been chosen to supply the technology for both of these very important ranges.
 We share Richard’s enthusiasm for bringing the game to a much greater audience whilst also providing the highly technical experience that the avid golfers seek.

 "We are looking for more ranges who share our vision to take golf participation way beyond the traditional demographics.“